• CLASSIC SAILFLOW

 .synopsis...

-a trough averaging 30.00 inches will linger over lake erie through
+a ridge averaging 30.40 inches affects lake erie through friday

 ripley to buffalo ny extending from 5nm off shoreline to us-